sciZer0/newdiscoveries/c/README.md

 For example, the target for Gravitational Force (Invisible Hand) -- while pushing an object -- is to give the object the downward Acceleration of 9.8 (m/s²).

-Therefore, we can call this Acceleration of 9.8 (m/s²) “Target Acceleration” associated with Gravitational Force (Invisible Hand).
+Therefore, we can call this Acceleration of 9.8 (m/s²) “Target Acceleration” associated with Gravitational Force.

 Target Acceleration associated with Gravitational Force is always 9.8 (m/s²).

-Moreover, in reality, each Force, while pushing an object, has such a characteristic as Target Acceleration.
+Moreover, in reality, each Force, while pushing an object, has its target, meaning has such a characteristic as Target Acceleration.

 In other words, Target Acceleration is THE feature/attribute/characteristic of each Force.

+> ### Target Acceleration is the acceleration that Force, while pushing an object, is striving to give to the pushed object.

-The concept of Target Acceleration works like the “Butterfly Effect”, this new concept changes everything in science.
+The concept of Target Acceleration works like the Butterfly Effect, this new concept changes everything in science.

 ## 2.2.
 New Formula for Force